 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+sodium chloride hypertonic may cause serious side effects.
 Stop using sodium chloride hypertonic and call your doctor at once if you have:

 severe or ongoing eye redness or irritation;